yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-openai.md

 ### Explore the Azure OpenAI chat mode

 The Azure OpenAI Chat mode of the application relies on the [Azure Chat Completions API](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#completions).
 In this mode, the app's behavior is similar to that of ChatGPT.
-You can interact with it in much the same way.
 Type in your prompt and it will be sent as-is to the neural network that returns the requested information.

 For example, send the following prompt to the GPT model to get a few recommendations: